AGENDA

 How can L&D collaborate to align cultural transformation efforts with talent lifecycles?

-What are the most effective ways to integrate cross-functional learning opportunities into you development strategies?
+What are the most effective ways to integrate cross-functional learning opportunities into your development strategies?

-How can L&D support the integration of wellbeing and performance management initiatives within HR processes to ensure balanced outcomes?
+How can L&D support the integration of performance management initiatives within HR processes to ensure balanced outcomes and universal alignment on core competencies?

 Join to discuss: